 Beacon Lighting aims to align executive remuneration to strategic and business objectives and the creation of shareholder wealth.
 The table below shows measures of the Group's financial performance over the last five years as required by the Corporations Act 2001 (Cth).
-The table below shows improvement in the Group's performance over that period generating significant benefits for shareholders both in terms an appreciating share price and the payment of dividends.
+The table below shows the Net Profit After Tax, earnings per share, dividend payments and share price over that period of time.